What are the treatment options for low testosterone (Low-T)?

 - Pellets: Pellets can be implanted into the soft tissue and release the testosterone.

 Why no pills?
-Testosterone is available as a pill but some experts believe oral delivery of testosterone can have negative effects on the liver.
+Testosterone is available as a pill but some experts believe long term oral delivery of testosterone can have negative effects on the liver.
 These other delivery methods bypass the liver (as they don't involve a pill being absorbed through the stomach/intestine) and go directly into the blood stream.